PostHog/posthog.com/contents/blog/temporal-exports.md

 ## What’s next?

-As mentioned, we already built the structure for `BatchExports`, added a UI, and added [Snowflake](/docs/cdp/batch-exports/snowflake) and [S3](/docs/cdp/batch-exports/s3) as destinations, but there’s still a lot to do including:
+As mentioned, we built the structure for `BatchExports`, a UI, and destinations like [Snowflake](/docs/cdp/batch-exports/snowflake), [S3](/docs/cdp/batch-exports/s3), and [BigQuery](/docs/cdp/batch-exports/bigquery), but there’s still a lot to do including:

-- More destinations like [Postgres](https://github.com/PostHog/posthog/pull/17045), [BigQuery](https://github.com/PostHog/posthog/pull/17170), and Redshift.
+- More destinations like [Postgres](https://github.com/PostHog/posthog/pull/17045) and Redshift.
 - Improve our [webhook system](https://github.com/PostHog/posthog/issues/16976) to enable multiple inputs, workflows, and destinations.
 - Improve performance through parallelizing and file compression.
 - Enable users to define their own schema.